ResonantiaCollective/Project_Dissonance/00_DOCUMENTATION/01_LIVING_BIBLE/01_Living_Bible_v4.0.md

 And all who enter
 must learn to master their noise
-—or be consumed by it.
+—or be consumed by it

 ---

 ## SCROLL 005 — THE DJ AS HERALD

 *Bearer of the Pulse.
 Voice of the Broken.*

 In the mortal world, a DJ is a performer.